ucsb-cs156/OLD-website-originial-repo/_topics/mongodb_spring_boot_nested_collection.md

 }
 ```

-Now this will form the basis of our MongoDB collection.
+Now the `RedditPost` class will form the basis of our MongoDB collection.
 But if we want to be able to populate our database from
 data that comes from the Reddit API, we will need to create classes that correspond to the JSON structure above this level.

 So, let's go back and look at the top level object again: